 Why is Server PCB Stack-up Design the Cornerstone of Success?

-Before discussing high-speed signal or power transmission, we must first focus on the physical structure of the PCB – the stack-up design.
+Before discussing high-speed signal or power transmission, we must first focus on the physical structure of the PCB—the stack-up design.
 For a High Density Server PCB that often exceeds 20 layers and carries tens of thousands of connection points, the stack-up design is the "skeleton" of the entire system, and its importance is self-evident.
 A poor stack-up design will fundamentally limit the electrical and thermal performance of the PCB, and no matter how excellent subsequent routing optimization is, it will be difficult to compensate.

 Material Selection: Traditional FR-4 materials exhibit significant signal loss (Insertion Loss) at signal rates exceeding 10Gbps.
 Therefore, modern server PCBs commonly use mid-loss or ultra-low loss dielectric materials, such as Megtron 6 or Tachyon 100G.
-These materials have lower dielectric constant (Dk) and dissipation factor (Df), effectively ensuring the amplitude and clarity of signals during long-distance transmission.
+These materials have lower dielectric constant (Dk) and dissipation factor (Df), effectively ensuring the amplitude and clarity of signals over long-distance transmission.

 How to Ensure High-Speed Signal Integrity in High-Density Routing?

-Key technical points for ensuring SI include:
+Key technical points to ensure SI include:

 High-Speed PCB Material Performance Comparison

-Performance Parameter | Standard FR-4 | Medium Loss Materials (e.g., Isola FR408HR) | Ultra-Low Loss Materials (e.g., Panasonic Megtron 6) |
+| Performance Parameter | Standard FR-4 | Medium Loss Material (e.g., Isola FR408HR) | Ultra-Low Loss Material (e.g., Panasonic Megtron 6) |

-Dielectric Constant (Dk) @ 10GHz | ~4.5 | ~3.7 | ~3.3 |
+| Dielectric Constant (Dk) @ 10GHz | ~4.5 | ~3.7 | ~3.3 |

-Dissipation Factor (Df) @ 10GHz | ~0.020 | ~0.010 | ~0.002 |
+| Dissipation Factor (Df) @ 10GHz | ~0.020 | ~0.010 | ~0.002 |

-Glass Transition Temperature (Tg) | 130-140°C | 180°C | 210°C |
+| Glass Transition Temperature (Tg) | 130-140°C | 180°C | 210°C |

-Applicable Scenarios | Low-speed control board | Mainstream servers, PCIe 3.0/4.0 | AI/HPC servers, PCIe 5.0/6.0, 100G+ Network |
+| Application Scenarios | Low-speed control board | Mainstream server, PCIe 3.0/4.0 | AI/HPC server, PCIe 5.0/6.0, 100G+ Network |

 A robust PDN design includes the following elements: